open-telemetry/opentelemetry-java-instrumentation/benchmark-overhead/README.md

 And this repeats for every agent configured in each test configuration.

-After all the tests are complete, the results are collected and commited back to the `/results` subdirectory as csv and summary text files.
+After all the tests are complete, the results are collected and committed back to the `/results` subdirectory as csv and summary text files.

 ## What do we measure?